 They said it was a lack of information that was holding people back before the Internet, but there’s an apparent historical amnesia, or worse ignorance at the moment.
 It was only 60 years ago that segregation existed in the states and they were lynching black people.
 It was only 60 years ago that the tories ran their infamous ‘nigger for a neighbour’ campaign.
 It’s naive to expect we’ve moved on so much in such a short space of time.

 Events across the pond are rightly being condemned as police attempt to quell rioting caused by police brutality with ever more alarming acts of brutality.
 We think of the civil rights movement as a thing of the past.
-‘I have a dream’, but that dream now only extends as far as banal sentiments in meme form to demonstrate how woke you are.
+‘I have a dream’, but that dream now only extends as far as banal memes to demonstrate how woke you are.
 Apathy is compliance, acceptance of the status quo, and that’s intolerable.
 Until there is real justice, there can be no peace.

 Yet, I’ve spent time reflecting upon my own privilege, something that’s been hard at times, since my life has never really felt very privileged.
 I empathise that It’s hard for people to consolidate they’ve had a head start in life when the world they see around them doesn’t appear to reflect that.
 I say that for balance, but so long as our history books and education programs don’t accurately contextualise and confront the accepted narratives concerning our colonial history, the crimes of empire, the racism that built the world we live in, nothing will change.

 I was moved by George Floyd’s death.
 I watched the video not knowing he would die, and felt like many that I wished I could punch through my screen and make it stop.
 It was shocking.
 Another massive fuck you to the notion of policing by consent, and another unnecessarily fatal abuse of power.
-Ive tried to hear what the BAME community are saying, and I feel as a white guy who was brought up with black culture, it’s my responsibility to use the platform I have to speak up.
-A black square on social media would never be enough, so I painted this, big.
+This moved me to act on a concept I’d already been working on in the studio.

 I think in a world where opinions are stated as facts and with the backlash against science, and experts in general, these symbols are more important than ever.
 They’re archetypes within our collective conscious that transcend argument.
 You can’t fight a symbol, only reflect upon why you feel the way you do about it.
 These symbols are used to legitimise power and I want to challenge that authority, I want more of my work to provoke these kinds of reflections.
 Systemic change must come from public pressure, and if people aren’t hearing the message, we need to find other ways to communicate.